PatriLoto/iyo-apero/content/project/bakeoff/index.md

 ---
-title: "Bakeoff"
+title: "Metadocencia"
-subtitle: "An R Package"
+subtitle: "Comunidad de Enseñanaza"
 excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
 All you need to activate the form is a valid recipient email address saved in the form front matter."
 date: 2019-07-01
-author: "Eric Anderson"
+#author: "Eric Anderson"
 draft: false
 tags:
   - hugo-site
 categories:
-  - Theme Features
   - R
-  - package
+  - educación
 layout: single
 links:
 - icon: door-open